Minnesota Porch Pirate Leaves Victim A Polite Thank-You Note

 To get back at the thief, in her own little way, Smith is leaving a decoy package “with a little gift from my dog,” she says.
 It may not deter the porch pirate from further piracy, but at least Smith will have a measure of revenge.

 It’s a tactic that’s being utilized by another homeowner who’s been victimized by porch piracy.
 As previously reported by The Inquisitr, porch pirates have been making off with Colorado woman Christine Hyatt’s packages as well.
-However, rather than just Christmas presents, her parcel deliveries include life-saving insulin for her daughter with diabetes.
+However, rather than just Christmas presents, her parcel deliveries include lifesaving insulin for her daughter with diabetes.
 Having those stolen puts her daughter’s life at risk, and she’s had enough.
 Since Thanksgiving, she’s been stuffing decoy packages with trash, including cigarette butts and used cat litter.

 YouTube scientist Mark Rober got downright scientific about his porch piracy revenge, outfitting decoy packages with cameras that record the thieves’ reaction as they’re sprayed with glitter and fart spray.
 What’s more, devices in the decoy packages play random police chatter, making the thieves think the cops are on to them.

-One-in-three Americans will have at least one package pilfered by porch pirates during any year, according to research.
+One in three Americans will have at least one package pilfered by porch pirates during any year, according to research.